Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 There are lots of things that we as individuals can do to reduce emissions, including changing the way we eat, clothe ourselves and heat our homes.

 Taking a flight can often wipe out any savings made elsewhere.
-While aviation is said to be responsible for a tiny proportion of global emissions, that’s because globally, hardly anyone flies.
+While aviation is responsible for only a small proportion of global emissions, that’s because globally, hardly anyone flies.
 When we look on an individual level, it’s much higher.

 ![](/images/uploads/bar_chart.jpg)